How to Get Rid of Thistle for Good

 - Cover it.
 Mulch eliminates thistle seed germination and smothers new plants.
 Use it around new plants as they gain size, and cover vacant soil.
-Use this mulch guide to decide what’s best for your garden.

 - Snip smart.
 In lawns, snip small thistle at the soil level.
 While mowing prevents it from maturing, it does not kill it.
 Snipping must be done regularly to eventually weaken and kill the small plant.
 (This is for the random thistle, not a large infestation.)